google/trillian-examples/binary_transparency/firmware/docs/design/README.md

 contents of the firmware image along with some metadata.

 #### **System<sup>FIRMWARE</sup>**:
-System<sup>FIRMWARE</sup> talks only about the blaims inherent in the signature over the firmware made by the firmware vendor.
+System<sup>FIRMWARE</sup> talks only about the claims inherent in the signature over the firmware made by the firmware vendor.

    * **Claim<sup>FIRMWARE</sup>**